-One of our favorite late summer recipes is Tuscan Cranberry Bean and Shrimp Salad.
-Fresh cranberry beans are rather difficult to find unless you frequent the farmer’s market in your neighborhood.
+One of our favorite late-summer recipes is Tuscan Cranberry Bean and Shrimp Salad.
+Fresh cranberry beans or borlotti beans are rather difficult to find unless you frequent the farmer’s market in your neighborhood.
 When you do find them, buy plenty and freeze the ones you don’t use.

 I am not quite sure what the Tuscan element is in this particular recipe, but the addition of pancetta generally makes everything taste better.